ts-engine/docs/docs/test.md

 ts-engine provides it's own `transform` property to the Jest config internally.
 Overwriting this may affect your compilation when running tests.
 :::

+## Setup file

+You can provide a test setup file by creating a file called `jest.setup.ts`.
+This will be provided to Jest via the `setupFilesAfterEnv` config property without the need for you to configure it.
+This means you can have a setup file without a config file.

 ## React support

 You can test codebases with React and JSX in them.